khulnasoft-lab/design.khulnasoft.com/contents/usability/navigation-sidebar.md

 ### Sub-level items

-Each sub-level should be a self-contained group of functionality that reflects its top-level item.
+Each group of sub-level items should reflect its top-level item.

-Items within a sub-level may change depending on the context, permissions, and roles.
-For example, the admin area may include more or fewer items under a top-level item than a group or project.
+Items within a sub-level group may change depending on the context, permissions, and roles.
+For example, the admin area may include less or more items under a top-level item than a group or project.

 Top-level item naming and positioning should remain consistent across similar contexts like groups and projects, even with only one sub-level item.
-The reason for top-level consistency reduces the cognitive effort needed to understand the navigation and task hierarchy.
+Top-level consistency reduces the cognitive effort needed to understand the navigation and task hierarchy.

 ## Behavior